-Submillimeter and infrared continuum emission from galaxies is normally well described by a so-called grey-body, with $25~{\rm K} \lesssim T \lesssim 50{\rm ~K}$ and $\beta \sim 1.5$.
-Available point source catalogs at these frequencies include SPIRE \citep[600--1200~GHz:][]{SPIRE}, WISE \citep[12--89~THz:][]{WISE_pntsrc}, and 2MASS \citep[138--240~THz:][]{2MASS_catalog}.
-Spectral energy density plots in the extended version of Figure~\ref{fig:examplemap} show the majority of the MUSTANG2 detections have WISE counterparts.
-However, searches carried out at random locations on each map showed that over 25\% of these matches could be line of sight coincidences.
-The 2MASS counterparts seen in 50\% of MUSTANG2 sources are more reliable and their amplitudes point towards a hotter dust component which would have an insignificant amount of emission at 90~GHz.
-Not all the clusters in our ACT sample had data from SPIRE but for those that did have coverage, few SPIRE sources were counterparts to MUSTANG2.
+\end{rotatetable*} SED plots in the extended version of Figure~\ref{fig:examplemap} show that the majority of the MUSTANG2 detections have WISE counterparts.
+However, searches carried out at random locations on each map showed that over 25\% of these matches could be line-of-sight coincidences.
+The 2MASS counterparts seen in 50\% of the MUSTANG2 sources are more reliable, and their amplitudes point toward a hotter dust component that would have an insignificant amount of emission at 90~GHz.
+Not all the clusters in our ACT sample had data from SPIRE, but for those that did have coverage, few SPIRE sources were counterparts to MUSTANG2.
 However, it was possible to place upper limits on the 600--1200~GHz emission.
-In most cases these limits were far below what would be expected if the MUSTANG2 sources were dominated by cold dust (Figure~\ref{fig:examplemap}).
-This constraint along with those from 2MASS implies the majority of the flux MUSTANG2 sees is radio emission, consistent with the findings from \citet{Dicker2021} and \citealt{OrlowskiScherer2021}.
+In most cases, these limits were far below what would be expected if the MUSTANG2 sources were dominated by cold dust (Figure~\ref{fig:examplemap}).
+This constraint, along with those from 2MASS, implies that the majority of the flux MUSTANG2 sees is radio emission, consistent with the findings from \citet{Dicker2021} and \citealt{OrlowskiScherer2021}.